 This course focuses on engineering aspects of designing Drug Delivery and Targeted Systems for human use.
 Sample topics include: carriers and biocompatibility issues in DDT; passive and active targeting; organ and disease specific targeting; and barriers to use of DDTS.
 Assessment will include problem sets, a student project and exams.
+CourseProfile (ATLAS)

 CHE 578.
-Molecular Heterogeneous Catalysis and Electro-Catalysis

-The course will address numerous topics including: 1) Chemical bonding on metal surfaces; 2) Various experimental and theoretical tools that are used to study chemical transformations on surfaces at molecular level.
+Molecular Heterogeneous Catalysis and Electro-Catalysis study chemical transformations on surfaces at molecular level.
 The material will be discussed through a number of examples addressing contemporary issues related to the fields of energy and environment.
 We will also discuss strategies that can be utilized to employ molecular insights to identify optimal electrocatalysts for different electrochemical processes.
 CourseProfile (ATLAS)